-Miss Beverly Hills Teen, Amulya Chava, began participating in beauty pageants at age 16.
-Since then she has participated in different pageants.
+Miss Beverly Hills Teen, Amulya Chava, began participating in beauty pageants at the age of sixteen.
+She loves reaching out to War Veterans.

 By Martin D’Souza | Opening Doorz Editorial | June 14, 2020

 Miss Beverly Hills Teen

 Behind every successful woman… is a woman.
 Amulya Chava, from California, USA, is an example of woman power.
 Amulya, began participating in beauty pageants at the age of 16, two years ago.
 Since then she has come a long way by way of confidence and the Miss Beverly Hills Teen Crown.

 Amulya’s parents immigrated to the US of A (Mississippi), from Telangana, Hyderabad.
 They moved to California when she was a year old.
 “Growing up, my mother has had a very big influence on who I am today.
 She faced a lot of problems after migrating but was able to find her way through that and raise me and my older sister.
 Mum has given us so much support emotionally and financially,” reveals Amulya, a political science student who has plans to attend law school.
 “Becoming a civil rights lawyer is been one of my biggest goals.”

 Apart from Beauty contests, Amulya, who confesses to being very good at her mother tongue Telugu, has been actively involved in raising funds and awareness for American war veterans and their families.
 Recently, she was given honorary recognition from a division of the Veterans of Foreign Wars organization for the work that she has done for her country’s soldiers and veterans.

 That’s not all, a few weeks ago, Soar, her first book was released.
 Soar, available on Amazon, deals with societal pressures young women, especially teenagers face during their growing-up years.